deadlyvipers/dojo_rules/introduction.md

 Hi!!
-My Nma e is Tiago Almeida
+My Name e is Tiago Almeida
+I Like Ruby and JavaScript